 She points to a lamppost in the very edge of a photo Steed took of the Petit Palais, which houses the City of Paris Museum of Fine Arts, and says that the post is still there, with the modernizing touch of a traffic light added sometime in the last century.

-Photo albums like Steed’s give Bang a unique look into the lives of average citizens that something like, say, the coat of Union General William Tecumseh Sherman, can’t.
+Photo albums like Steed’s give Bang a unique look into the lives of average citizens that something like the coat of Union General William Tecumseh Sherman cannot.
 Like the photo albums, though, students can see and even touch the coat, which sits behind a glass case in the center of the room.

 “He wore that during the burning of Atlanta,” Bang says as she opens the door to the case.